Guardianship Information

 If an Order to Appoint Guardian is granted, Letters of Guardianship shall be executed under oath.
 After the hearing, a Deputy Clerk of Court will issue and file the Letters of Guardianship.

-If the guardianship is over the minor’s estate, an Inventory, Appraisal, and Record of Value must be filed in the case within 60 days of the Order Appointing Guardian.
+If the guardianship is over the minor’s estate, an Inventory, Appraisal, Record of Value, and Proof of Blocked Account must be filed in the case within 60 days of the Order Appointing Guardian.

 Once a guardianship has been ordered, the Court will conduct annual reviews of the physical and/or financial condition of the minor protected minor.